playgameservices/play-games-plugin-for-unity/README.md

 under **Other Settings**.
 Enter your package name there (for example _com.example.my.awesome.game_).

+In order to sign in to Play Game Services, you need to sign your APK file, make sure that you are signing it with the correct certificate, that is, the one that corresponds to the SHA1 certificate fingerprint you entered in the Developer Console during the setup.

 Next, click the **Window |Google Play Games|Setup - Android setup** menu item.
 This will display the Android setup screen.

 Enter the Constants class name.
 This is the name of the fully qualified class that will be updated (or created) which contains the IDs of the game resources.
 The format of the name is <namespace>.<classname>.
+For example, `AwesomeGame.GPGSIds`

-Enter the resource definition data.
-This is the XML data from the play console which contains the resource IDs as well as the Application ID for Android.
+Paste the resource definition data.
+This is the XML data from the Google Play Developer Console which contains the resource IDs as well as the Application ID for Android.

-This data is found in the play console by clicking "Get resources" on any of the resource pages (e.g. Achievements or Leaderboards), then clicking Android.
+This data is found in the Google Play Developer Console by clicking "Get resources" on any of the resource pages (e.g. Achievements or Leaderboards), then clicking Android.

 After pasting the data into the text area, click the **Setup** button.